MyHolo AR Goggles

 Users also suggested the text at the bottom left that indicates for emergency help was too distracting.
 We decided to redesign the logo and remove the text.

 For my color palette, I was inspired by the colors from Laguna Beach located in California.
 Laguna Beach is famous for its beautiful clear beaches and bohemian chic vibes.
-The soothing cool color tones emit a sense of calmness and comfort, which represents how swimmers should feel during underwater activities whether it's scuba diving, swimming, or any other ocean activity.
+The soothing cool color tones emit a sense of peace, calmness, and comfort, which represents how swimmers should feel during underwater activities whether it's scuba diving, swimming, or any other ocean activity.
 Having a clean and minimalistic interface is what I strived to achieve.

 Ethical considerations that are important to reassess for our product is the right to privacy protection and obtaining informed consent.